 Before Apple Pay or Coin, iCache had a vision of replacing your wallet full of credit cards, loyalty cards and coupons with a single smart credit card.
 Its product, Geode, was an iPhone case capable of reprogramming a universal magstripe card, and an iOS app that negotiated identity and security.
 This was phase one of an ambitious plan to own the wallet after virtualizing it, being able to analyze user purchase habits and help consumers save money and gain better control over their finances.

 As design director, I shaped the product and experience.
 I worked with the CEO and technical team, participated in investor meetings, and led a small design team to define the product around the core technology.
-It began as a standalone touchscreen device, but I helped push it toward a more viable form as a smartphone peripheral.
+It began as a standalone device, but I pushed it toward a more viable form as a smartphone peripheral.

 Design research and synthesis, product design management, interaction design and prototyping.